AVEVA/PI-Connector-for-UFL-Samples/REST_DATA_SENDERS (REST SERVER)/README.md

-# PI-Connector-for-UFL-Samples
+# PI-Connector-for-UFL-Samples -- REST_DATA_SENDERS(REST SERVER)

-These samples show how to get started with the PI Connector for UFL.
+These samples show how to send data to the PI Connector for UFL REST endpoint in different programming languages

 ## Contents

-* INI file examples for different kinds of data files
+* C# application code
-* Scripts for sending data to the PI Connector for UFL REST endpoint in different programming languages
+* PowerShell script
-* Complete solutions (INI configuration files and scripts for gathering the data from different systems)
+* Python script

 ## Getting Started